Aït Manos, from Morocco to home.

 billieblanket.elle.fr

-I start with the result, and here is the underside of our pontoon leading to our house, decorated with zelliges.
+I'll start with the result, and here's the underside of our pontoon leading to our home, decorated with zelliges.

 And that was before.
-I couldn't even see the thing anymore, although it wasn't pretty at all.
+I couldn't even see the thing anymore, even though it wasn't pretty at all.

-This is the colour we chose, but from one tile to the next there are many different shades and that's the beauty of course.
+Here's the color we chose, but from one tile to the next, there are lots of different shades, and that's what's so beautiful, of course.

-Then a person used to laying zelliges came and glued them.
-Not always easy because the edges are quite irregular and the sizes can vary slightly.
-It's handmade and, once again, that's what's so beautiful.
+Then someone with experience of laying zelliges came along and glued them in place.
+Not always easy, as the edges are quite irregular and the sizes can vary slightly.
+It's all done by hand and, once again, that's the beauty of it.

-That evening the result was almost perfect.
-The only thing missing was the joints that were to be installed two days later.
+That evening, the result was almost perfect.
+All that was missing were the joints, which were to be installed two days later.

-We chose a stone colour for the joints, which matches our façade.
-Then we sponged it down...
+We chose a stone color for the joints, to match our façade.
+Then a quick wipe down...

 Billie Blanket